Codeception/Codeception/tests/README.md

 ## Unit

 The most important tests in this suite are Module tests located in `test/unit/Codeception/Module`.
-Unlike you would expect most of tests there are integrational tests.
-For example, `WebDriverTest` require actual selenium server to be executed.
+Unlike you would expect, most of tests there are integrational tests.
+For example, `WebDriverTest` requires an actual Selenium Server to be running.

 ### Testing a Module